arbitraryexecution/forta-bot-templates/src/admin-events/SETUP.md

-# Admininstrative/Governance Events Agent Template
+# Admininstrative/Governance Events Bot Template

-This agent monitors blockchain transactions for specific events emitted from specific contract addresses.
+This bot monitors blockchain transactions for specific events emitted from specific contract addresses.
 Alert type and severity are specified per event per contract address.
-An existing agent of this type may be modified to add/remove/update events and contracts in the agent configuration file.
+An existing bot of this type may be modified to add/remove/update events and contracts in the bot configuration file.

-## Agent Setup Walkthrough
+## Bot Setup Walkthrough

 1. `contracts` (required) - The Object value for this key corresponds to contracts that we want to monitor events for.
-Each key in the Object is a contract name that we can specify, where that name is simply a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the agent).
+Each key in the Object is a contract name that we can specify, where that name is simply a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the bot).
 The Object corresponding to each contract name requires an address key/value pair, abi file key/value pair, and an `events` key, `proxy` key, or both.
 For the case of an `events` key, the corresponding value is an Object containing the names of events as keys.
 The value for each event name is an Object containing:
     * type (required) - Forta Finding Type